-At Hartland International School, students from Year 2 upwards are lucky enough to be taught Design and Technology by a specialist teacher in one of 3 state of the art rooms, where they experience a wide range of design disciplines in their lessons including product design, architecture, graphic design, 3D Design and electronics.
+At Hartland International School, students from Year 2 upwards are lucky enough to be taught different activities in schools such as one of them is Design and Technology by a specialist teacher in one of 3 states of the art rooms, where they experience a wide range of design disciplines in their lessons including product design, architecture, graphic design, 3D Design, and electronics.

-For the past 4 years, The Dubai Institute for Design and Innovation have run a programme for schools in the UAE called Project Design Space which gives young people the opportunity to work with real life clients on a range of design challenges.
+For the past 4 years, The Dubai Institute for Design and Innovation has run a programme for schools in the UAE called Project Design Space which gives young people the opportunity to work with real-life clients on a range of design challenges.
 This year, 4500 students across all 7 Emirates took part in the programme so being amongst the top teams is a tough challenge.

-Last year we entered into the challenge for the first time and two of our teams make it into the finals held at Dubai Design District however, despite our best efforts, the teams did not win and we were left thirsty to return the following year to take the win home this time round.
+Last year we entered into the challenge for the first time and two of our teams make it into the finals held at Dubai Design District, however, despite our best efforts, the teams did not win and we were left thirsty to return the following year to take the win home this time around.

-When DIDI launched Project Design Space this year, we jumped at the opportunity for our students to work with some amazing clients which included Lego, Nike, RAKBank, Dubai Festival City Mall and WWF Emirates Nature.
-We had over 60 pupils sign up to take part from across both our primary and secondary school.
+When DIDI launched Project Design Space this year, we jumped at the opportunity for our students to work with some amazing clients which included Lego, Nike, RAK Bank, Dubai Festival City Mall, and WWF Emirates Nature.
+We had over 60 pupils sign up to take part from across both our primary and secondary schools.

-Obviously with everything that has happened this year, some doubt was thrown into whether the programme would continue and I applaud the organisers for adapting to the situation and moving to an online event instead.
-One day back in April, I received the email we had been hoping for: we had 2 teams make it into the finals!!
+Obviously, with everything that has happened this year, some doubt was thrown into whether the programme would continue and I applaud the organisers for adapting to the situation and moving to an online event instead.
+We received an email that two teams made it to the finals.
 The students were delighted by the news but then the realisation set in that they would now have 1 month to develop their idea and make a new video, all whilst working from our homes.
 Luckily our school had adopted distance learning early on and it was proving to be very successful by this point, our learning online had become the norm making preparing for the finals much less of a challenge.

 The students gained feedback from the judges via a feedback video they had put together and our teams also had the chance to meet with a member of the DIDI faculty to gain extra guidance on how to move their proposals forward.

-The finals this year was not quite as grand as last year and took place through Zoom.
+This year the finals were not quite as grand as last year and took place through Zoom.
 Each team had 8 minutes to show their new video and take part in a live Q&A session with the judges.
-It is always fascinating after working in relative solitude to see how the approach of your students compare with other schools however, needless to say, I was a very happy teacher by the end of both events (each team had their final on different days so I had to go through the emotions twice!).
+It is always fascinating after working in relative solitude to see how the approach of your students compare with other schools, however, needless to say, I was a very happy teacher by the end of both events (each team had their final on different days so I had to go through the emotions twice!).

 The concept was spot on and clearly the judges agreed.
 Music is a truly universal language that can speak to many people which is an important consideration when designing a show for such a multicultural place like Dubai.

-My belief is that framing what our young people learn in school into real world contexts and being able to directly link with career paths is a vital ingredient in them understanding that design reaches into all manner of our lives and can have huge impact on our lives.
-Design reaches into every corner of our modern day world including our hobbies and interests and there is an area of design and engineering that is able to spark interest in everyone.
-This can only help to motivate them and inspire the next generation of designers and engineers.
+My belief is that framing what our young people learn in school into real-world contexts and being able to directly link with career paths is a vital ingredient in the understanding that design reaches into all manner of our lives and can equally have a huge impact.
+Design reaches into every corner of our modern-day world including our hobbies and interests and there is an area of design and engineering that is able to spark interest in everyone.
+These types of additional curricular and cocurricular activities conducted in school will help to motivate them and inspire the next generation of designers and engineers.